Nik-Reddy/AlmaO1A/README.md

 ## Site is  live at:
 https://nik-reddy.github.io/AlmaO1A/

+## Docuemtns Walkhtough:
+### Design and Evaluation_Present Scope.pdf:
+Explains the current working solution I developed using GPT-4 and other LLMs
+### System Design for Large Scale.pdf:
+Future scope and enhancement that can be made to the current system to handle a large user base.
+### main.py:
+Python Script that contains the FAST API development and use of LLM  model to provide the response for a given USER CV as text input.
+### Prompt_file.txt:
+This file Contains the prompting approach used in the process of understanding the input CV text and provides systematic approach to analyze and provide results based on the given 8 criteria to classify a user into a [LOW, MEDIUM, HIGH] qualified category.

+•	Prompt Engineering: Leveraged various prompting techniques like:
+	Chain of Thought (CoT) Prompting: mimic a step-by-step reasoning process 	Contextual Embedding: setting the stage for the kind of analysis required 	Explicit Instruction: instructs the model on the format and depth of the analysis required 	Simulated Role-Playing: sets up a role for the language model to adopt—that of an immigration consultant—which is a form of role-playing:
+	Iterative Refinement: An iterative approach to evaluating the CV, where each criterion is assessed independently before a final judgment is made.

 ## Features
 ### PDF Upload:
 Users can upload PDF files, which the system will process to extract text.